This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What causes lymphadenopathy?

-Lymphadenopathy is usually caused by a bacterial or viral infection.
-Other causes include medicine or vaccine allergies, cancer, and diseases that affect tissue that supports, binds, and protects organs.
+Lymphadenopathy is usually caused by a bacterial, viral, or fungal infection.
+Other causes include autoimmune diseases (such as rheumatoid arthritis or lupus), cancer, and sarcoidosis.

 What are the signs and symptoms of lymphadenopathy?

 You may have no symptoms, or you may have any of the following:

 - A painful, warm, or red lump under your skin

 Your healthcare provider will check your lymph node for its size and location.
 You may need the following tests to help healthcare providers find the cause of your lymphadenopathy: